Freelunch-AI/docs/design_notes.md

 1. Read about it and comment
 2. Visualize its evaluation scores
 3. Play with it and observer it working directly in the browser (killercoda-style) via Freelunch Hub GUI Playground (but not on the owners' infrastructure, we hide it from the public an substitute it for a equivalent Freelunch managed one)
-4. Download it or artifacts associated with it (e.g., (1) Freelunch artifacts: pattern distribution metadata, pattern evolutions, components specifications, building blocks, etc; (2) MLOps platform artifacts: data, models (ML and/or manual models), filters (e.g., input filters to detect adversarial and ood inputs or to detect sensitive data (in case an external model API is used), and output filters to detect innapropriate and risky outputs)
+4. Download it or artifacts associated with it (e.g., (1) Freelunch artifacts: pattern distribution metadata, pattern evolutions, components specifications, building blocks, etc; (2) MLOps platform artifacts: data, models (ML and/or manual models), pre/post processors (e.g., input filters to detect adversarial and ood inputs or to detect sensitive data (in case an external model API is used), and output filters to detect innapropriate and risky outputs)
 5. Find its repo and make PRs (if it has a public repo that accepts PRs)
 6. Participate in a competition to improve the MLOps platform (if the platform is registered in the competition)
     1. Uncover and fix security vulnearabilities.